 As most programs are to be allocated successively for three years, it is advised that the same organization or a group of mutually interrelated organizations should be selected for each program.
-Particularly programs categorized as "Solution Creation" require the same organization or a group of mutually interrelated organizations to achieve a goal at the end of three year program.
+Particularly, programs categorized as "Solution Creation" require the same organization or a group of mutually interrelated organizations to achieve a goal at the end of a three year program.
 In this connection, the application form, formerly called as "A2A3 form", has been revised so that commitment and readiness of applying organizations should be clearly described.

-■ Involvement with activities before and after core phase in Japan

-Each selected organization should be reminded to take necessary actions within the organization according to program plan described in "General Information".
-Special attention should be paid to programs categorized as "Trainers Training" and "Solution Creation" since those programs include activities to be conducted in participating organizations before and/or after core phase in Japan.
+Involvement with activities before and after core phase in Japan organization according to program plan described in "General Information".
+Special attention should be paid to programs categorized as "Trainers Training" and "Solution Creation" since these programs include activities to be conducted in participating organizations before and/or after the core phase in Japan.
 Participating organizations are requested to prepare and send final reports to JICA overseas offices upon completion of programs.
 On the part of JICA, programs categorized as "Trainers Training" and "Solution Creation" are enriched with special components such as a supplementary program in third country, follow-up support and so on.